Have inverted nipples or flat nipples been a problem in the

 will find help here!!!

-About 10% of the population has inverted nipples and men can be just as
+About 5-8% of the population have inverted nipples and men can be just as

 affected as women.
 Flat nipples are even more common.